Who got the most nods?

 And Record and Song of the Year?

-That is true!
-However, in order to be eligible for the 54th Annual Grammy Awards, songs and albums had to be released between September 1, 2010 and September 30, 2011.
+Nope.
+They’ll probably just have to wait until next year.
+In order to be eligible for the 55th Annual Grammy Awards, songs and albums had to be released between October 1, 2011 and September 30, 2012.

 And how many of those folks are competing for Best New Artist?